 Whether you know it or not, in those precious moments when you really appreciate what's happening in the here and now, you're practicing the sacred art of coming into the present moment.
 It's a delightful experience of mindfulness that has long term positive effects on your health and wellbeing.

 Whether you've heard it from your yoga teacher or read it in a self help book, it's likely you've come across the instruction to ‘come into the present moment.’
 That's sound advice, but how can you practice that on a day to day basis and what are the benefits?

 Being present means letting go of ideas from the past and projections into the future so that you can fully appreciate the present moment.
 An every-day way to practice this is to is to take some extra time to savour things around you.
-Most of us were taught to focus on the end result – pass your exam, get a good job, marry a nice person, win that deal, hit that deadline, achieve that goal.
+Most of us were taught to focus on the end result – pass an exam, get a job, find a partner, hit a deadline, achieve a goal.

 Several studies have shown that people who are good at savouring are also more self-confident, extraverted and gratified.
 (Bryant 2003).
 Sounds good?
 Here’s how to practice the art of savouring.

 How to Cultivate Savouring

 1. Relish the mundane

 In a 2006 study, psychologist Martin Seligman and his team asked participants to take a few minutes each day to savour something they usually rushed through – like walking to the bus stop or finishing a meal.
 As a result, the study participants showed significant increases in happiness and reduction in depression.

 Find as many opportunities as you can to celebrate good news.
 Congratulate friends and family on happy events and achievements and celebrate each bit of good news to the fullest.
 No piece of good news is too small to mark with a celebratory meal or phone call.

 3. Savour your favourite things